History Files

 This autumn view of Jiangla river valley shows the general location in which Baishiya Karst Cave is located, home to a population of Homo Denisovans which also populated the Altai Mountains in Siberia

-Palaeolithic Oceania
+King list Palaeolithic Oceania

-c.60,000 - 9650 BC
+(c.60,000 - 9650 BC)

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.